Mind, Mitigate, then Repeat – Basics for your Modern Security Posture

 Like the Boy Scouts (I mean “The Scouts”), adopt a “Be Prepared” mindset.
 Acknowledge that it’s not all seventh heaven and cloud 9 out there.
 While rare, it is possible that you could cross paths with an aggressive sociopath, be in a catastrophic car crash or just come face to face with some nasty trouble.
 Remember, we are preparing for that one single incident that could happen tomorrow or twenty years from now.
-That one incident is a game changer.
-So, get in the proper head space.
+That one incident is a game-changer.
+So, get in the proper headspace.

 Practice Situational Awareness

 Get your head out of the sand.
-Don’t watch Dawson’s Creek on your smart phone or check your Instagram feed while you’re in public.
+Don’t watch Dawson’s Creek on your smartphone or check your Instagram feed while you’re in public.
 Head up, shoulders back!
 Now, look around and practice those observation skills.
 Establish what the baseline looks like for that environment so you can recognize an anomaly when it happens.
 It’s that simple.

 Take Some Risk out of the “Sitch”

 Put some risk controls in place to offset your vulnerabilities.
 For example, the average EMS response is around 7 minutes once 911 is activated.
-Two preventable types of death that can occur in that first 7 minutes is from a massive hemorrhage or an airway issue.
-Therefore, learn how to use a tourniquet, get certified in CPR, stage necessary equipment in your home, car and office.
+Two preventable types of death that can occur in the first 7 minutes are from a massive hemorrhage or an airway issue.
+Therefore, learn how to use a tourniquet, get certified in CPR, stage necessary equipment in your home, car, and office.
 The Las Vegas Massacre resulted in 58 deaths and 422 wounded by gunfire.
 Some of the concert-goers were prepared, had training, and jumped into action to keep many of those wounded victims from becoming part of the death toll.
-They used improvised tourniquets, applied pressure dressings and rushed victims to nearby trauma centers in private vehicles.
+They used improvised tourniquets, applied pressure dressings, and rushed victims to nearby trauma centers in private vehicles.
 There was no lack of valor on the streets of Sin City that fateful night.

 Trust your Instincts

 Don’t be like Dave or Marty and ignore those alarms.
 So much is taking place in your subconscious brain all day and night, it’s a constant series of programs in action.
-It rarely lets you get a peak behind the curtain, but when it does, pay attention.
-Trust it and take a reasonable action in response.
+It rarely lets you get a peek behind the curtain, but when it does, pay attention.
+Trust it and take reasonable action in response.

 We learn through repetition.
 Every habit you have, good or bad, got that way via conditioning.
 This is exactly the regimen your subconscious brain responds to when the goal is to program a new behavior.
 Keep practicing your observation skills and minding your surroundings on a daily basis, it will take hold.
 Continue to look at your home and work life and assess how you can make it safer.